tjason-clegg/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It represents the page so programs can chage the document structure

 2. What is an event?

+    An event is something that happens on the page when the user does something specific

 3. What is an event listener?

+    An event listener is a line of code that is skipped when a page reads the javascript, until the user does what the listener specifies, then it executes the code

 4. Why would we convert a NodeList into an Array?

+    NodeLists arent JavaScript API, its a browser API.
+So in order to work more efficiently, we convert them so that it is a language we recognize and can write.

 5. What is a component?

+    A reusable set of logic and behaviors

 ### Git Set up